SSWConsulting/SSW.Rules.Content/rules/use-vertical-text/rule.md

 ![Figure: Good example - The report width has been reduced by clever use of the vertical text in the column headers](RS_VerticalText_3.gif)
 :::

-Note: Microsoft have not given us the option of having the vertical text bottom to top.
+**Note:** Microsoft have not given us the option of having the vertical text bottom to top.
 It would be easier to read.
-This suggestion has been added to Suggestions for Microsoft RS
+This suggestion has been added to Suggestions for Microsoft RS.